-- 2 oz.
-Cream cheese (room temperature)
+- 2 ounces cream cheese (room temperature)

-- 1/4 cup Pumpkin puree (not pumpkin pie filling)
+- 1/4 cup pumpkin puree (not pumpkin pie filling)

-- 1 tsp.
-Pumpkin pie spice
+- 1 teaspoon pumpkin pie spice

-- 3/4 cup Powdered dry milk
+- 3/4 cup powdered dry milk

-- 3/4 cup Powdered sugar
+- 3/4 cup powdered sugar

 - 1.5 cups Graham cracker crumbs

-- 1 lb.
-Orange colored candy coating
+- 1 pound orange-colored candy coating

-- 3 oz.
-Green colored candy coating
+- 3 ounces green-colored candy coating

-1. In a small bowl, melt the white chocolate in the microwave in short bursts until it is melted and entirely smooth.
+In a small bowl, melt the white chocolate in the microwave in short bursts until it is melted and entirely smooth.
 Set aside for now.

-2. Combine the softened cream cheese and the pumpkin puree in the bowl of a stand mixer and beat until smooth and combined.
+Combine the softened cream cheese and the pumpkin puree in the bowl of a stand mixer and beat until smooth and combined.

-3. Add the powdered milk, the powdered sugar, and the pumpkin pie spice.
+Add the powdered milk, the powdered sugar, and the pumpkin pie spice.

 Beat on low until incorporated, then scrape down the mixing bowl and beat on medium speed for 2 minutes, until very smooth.

-4. Add the melted white chocolate and mix until incorporated.
+Add the melted white chocolate and mix until incorporated.

-Press cling wrap on the top and refrigerate it until firm enough to roll, about 2 hours.
+Press cling wrap on the top and refrigerate it until it's firm enough to roll, about 2 hours.

-6. When the candy is firm, use a candy scoop or a teaspoon to scoop up small balls.
+When the candy is firm, use a candy scoop or a teaspoon to scoop up small balls.

 Melt the orange candy coating in a microwave-safe bowl until melted and fluid.

-8. Dip the truffles in the coating, one by one, using dipping tools or a fork.
+Dip the truffles in the coating, one by one, using dipping tools or a fork.

-9. To make them look more like pumpkins, add a bit of melted chocolate to the remaining orange coating to turn it a darker shade of brownish-orange.
+To make them look more like pumpkins, add a bit of melted chocolate to the remaining orange coating to turn it a darker shade of brownish-orange.